State-College-Plone/WebServerAuth/README.txt

       me know.)

     * Also experimentally works without Plone, as long as you have PluggableAuthService.
-I've tested with PluggableAuthService 1.4.
+I've tested with Zenoss 2.3.3, which means Zope 2.8.8 and PluggableAuthService 1.4.

 Upgrading